neuronsimulator/nrn/neuron/general/classes/random.rst

         streams of random numbers only if their seeds are different.

-        One can switch distributions at any time but if the distribution is stationary then it is more efficient to use r.repick() to avoid constructor/destructor overhead.
+        One can switch distributions at any time but if the distribution is stationary then it is more efficient to use :meth:`Random.repick` to avoid constructor/destructor overhead.